All Categories >Website Monetization > In-App Advertising Guide for Publishers

 1. Choose an ad network (e.g., Google AdMob)

-The mobile advertising network you choose should work best for your app, your target audience, and the types of ads you intend to provide.
+Before starting in-app advertising, you must find the right balance between various criteria.
+The mobile advertising network you choose should work best for your app, your target audience, and the ads you intend to provide.

 Additionally, you have to choose which ad formats to offer to advertisers, which will need some experimenting.